 There are a few essential tips, that are not difficult but important when it comes to creating these simple and delicious raspberry cheesecake bites!

-Coconut milk – When picking out coconut milk, I recommend going for an organic, full fat good brand.
+When picking out coconut milk, I recommend going for an organic, full-fat good brand.
 I have a recommendation but if you’re picking it out in person, there’s a simple test you can do.
 Shake the can.
-If you get a sloshy sound, pick a different coconut milk.
+If you get a sloshy sound, pick different coconut milk.
 When you’re unable to hear much when shaking it, that’s the one for you.
-This way you’ll get a nice creamy layer
+This way you’ll get a nice creamy layer.

 Other no-bake recipes you may like: